xavier268/go-rainbow/README.md

 ## Goals of this package

-Current package attempts to find a "best of both worlds" approach to the problem.
+Current package attempts to find a "best of both worlds" approach to the problem, by adding a flexible, rule-based capability to the traditionnal rainbow-table approach.

 Targeted benefits are :
 * table based, with space/time tradeoff inspired by rainbow tables, that can be computed in advance
 * rule-driven ( word lists and mangling ) to limit the scope of searches to likely passwords, enabling longer passwords in exchange for shorter unlikely ones,
-* weighting mecanisms to prioritize encoding (and search success) of most likely passwords,
+* weighting mecanisms to prioritize encoding (and search success) of most likely passwords (tbd ?)
-* no (practical) password size limits ( but of course, provided rules are restrictive enough ... )
+* no (practical) password size limits ( but of course, provided rules are restrictive enough ... the name space cannot exceed the total number of hash values !)

 ## Design principles